pglevy/wiki-import-test/Project-story-—-Medical-Supply-Catalog.md

 ## Takeaways

-- Produced a tangible, working prototype shared to our client.
+- Produced a tangible, working prototype shared with our client.
-- Created reusable content for future projects.
+- Crafted a reusable prototype template for similar projects.
-- Shared our work through an open-source approach.